appgen/main/readme.md

     git clone --recursive git@github.com:appgen/main.git appgen

 ## Architecture
-AppGen is divided into four major parts, each of which is a submodule of the present repository.
+AppGen is divided into three major parts, each of which is a submodule of the present repository.
 They are listed below in the order by which data pass through them.